deepika2k24/SWASTYA_AI/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We’d love your help in making SWASTYA_AI better!
+How to add:
-1. Fork the repository
+1. Fork this repository
-2. Create your feature branch
+2. Create a branch, e.g., `feature/your-feature`
-3. Commit your changes
+3. Commit with clear messages
-4. Push to the branch
+4. Push to your branch, create a Pull Request
-5. Create a Pull Request
+5. We’ll review and merge — thanks for collaborating!

 ---
 ⚖️ Licensed under the MIT License – applies to both the website code and related assets.